theduke/quickjs-rs/README.md

 A Rust wrapper for [QuickJS](https://bellard.org/quickjs/).

 QuickJS is a new, small Javascript engine by Fabrice Bellard.
-It is fast and supports the full ES2019 specification (almost).
+It is fast and supports the full ES2019 specification.

 This crate allows you to easily run and integrate with Javascript code from Rust.

 ## WARNING

-QuickJS is in a very earyly state and contains bugs and memory safety issues.
+QuickJS is in a very earyly state and contains bugs and **memory safety** issues.

 **Use at your own risk and not in production code.**